vjosullivan/Maze/README.md

 # Maze
-A exploration of mazes (sic) using Swift and iOS.
+A exploration (sic) of mazes using Swift and iOS.
+Based heavily on the book "Mazes for Programmers" by Jamis Buck.